The incredibly sneaky way websites sidestep privacy tools to spy on you

 For those reasons, different browsers offer varying levels of protection against bounce tracking.
 Safari, for instance, restricts the use of cookies on sites where it detects patterns of bounce tracking, and it sets time limits on storing cookies for sites that use link decoration, though it doesn’t try to modify those links.
 Firefox also sets 24-hour time limits on cookie storage to prevent against bounce tracking, though it exempts sites you visit at least once every 45 days to prevent you from being constantly logged out.

-Arthur Edelstein, Mozilla’s senior product manager for privacy and security, says the company is working on more ways to prevent bounce tracking, but it’s also moving slowly so that websites load without issue.
+Arthur Edelstein, Mozilla’s senior product manager for privacy and security, says the company is working on more ways to prevent bounce tracking, but it’s also moving deliberately so that websites load without issue.

 “We’ve basically tried to address what we see as the biggest tracking threats first, and work our way through all the different threats, so we’re kind of in the middle of that journey,” he says.